1 December 2016

 The Estonian Government actively promotes the acquiring of Estonian citizenship through naturalisation, thus reducing the number of persons with undetermined citizenship.
 The Government is constantly dealing with this matter and has made the acquisition of Estonian citizenship easier in many ways, especially for children.
 Consequently, since autumn 2005 the number of naturalised citizens exceeds the number of residents of undetermined citizenship.

 The citizenship of the Republic of Estonia never ceased to exist.
 During the years of occupation, the Estonian diplomatic service in exile issued Estonian passports, which were recognised as travel documents by many countries of the world, eventually even by the Russian Federation.
 In Estonia, the issuing of identity documents to the Estonian population began again immediately after Estonia regained its independence in 1991.
 The first Estonian passports, after the regaining of independence, were issued in July 1992 and within a three-year period almost all Estonian citizens were provided with passports.
 In 1996, the Estonian Government began to issue identity documents (the so-called "alien's passport") to persons of undetermined citizenship who had previously held Soviet passports, thus granting those persons time for choosing their citizenship.
 This document serves as official identification within Estonia and allows its holder to travel abroad.
 In 2002, Estonia started issuing ID cards to Estonian citizens over 15 years of age and to Estonian permanent residents with other citizenship or of undetermined citizenship as a primary domestic identification document that can also be used to sign documents digitally.
-As of 30 January 2013, approximately 1 192 000 residents of Estonia have ID cards.
+As of 28 February 2015, approximately 1 226 376 Estonian residents have ID cards.

 Estonian citizenship is acquired by birth if at least one of the parents of the child holds Estonian citizenship at the time of the birth of the child.

 It is also possible to acquire Estonian citizenship through naturalisation.
 The requirements for acquiring citizenship are specified in the Citizenship Act.
-A person who wishes to acquire Estonian citizenship by naturalisation must have been a permanent resident of Estonia for at least five years, have a basic knowledge of the Estonian language, have knowledge of the Constitution of the Republic of Estonia and the Citizenship Act.
+A person who wishes to acquire Estonian citizenship by naturalisation must have resided in Estonia for at least eight years, of which at least five years have been as a permanent resident of Estonia, have a basic knowledge of the Estonian language, and have knowledge of the Constitution of the Republic of Estonia and the Citizenship Act.
 Citizenship applicants born prior to 1 January 1930 do not have to complete the written part of the language exam.

 With the accession of Estonia to the European Union in May 2004, Estonian citizens automatically became citizens of the EU.
 This greatly increased the appeal of Estonian citizenship, especially for younger people.
 This seems to be the main reason why in 2004, the number of people who acquired Estonian citizenship through naturalisation was almost double that of previous year.